 Priority to active or reactive power contribution

 Taking into account the capabilities of the HVDC system specified in accordance with this Regulation, the relevant TSO shall determine whether active power contribution or reactive power contribution shall have priority during low or high voltage operation and during faults for which fault-ride-through capability is required.
 If priority is given to active power contribution, its provision shall be established within a time from the fault inception as specified by relevant TSO.

+In case of grid forming capability according to Article 14 is required, prioritization of active or reactive power contribution shall only be applied if voltage, current or energy limit controls are activated.

 Article 24